-The Professional Pathway may include options for administrative licensure and/or opportunities to earn a CAGS while completing your doctorate.
+The doctoral program may include options for administrative licensure and/or opportunities to earn a CAGS while completing your doctorate.
 This pathway is appropriate for you if:

-- You have the necessary field experience to begin doctoral-level research on a topic of importance to educational leadership. - · Your writing skills are strong. - You are at a point in your career when a doctorate will help you move forward. - You have earned post-master's credits.
+- You have the necessary field experience to begin doctoral-level research on a topic of importance to educational leadership. - You have strong writing skills. - You are at a point in your career when a doctorate will help you move forward. - You have earned post-master's credits.
 (You may request evaluation of your credits for transfer.) - You are already enrolled in a CAGS, second master's or EdS program but are realizing that you are ready for doctoral-level work now.